GencoreOperative/AutoPiBakery/DEVELOP.md

+# Overview

+This file is aimed at developers looking to understand how this project works.
+It aims to explain how the project operates along with the specific knowledge needed to maintain the project.
+This project extends the functionality of [PiOven](https://github.com/PiOven/builder) developed by MrSimonEmms.
+Understanding how that project works will be of interest for the reader.

 # Layers

-The build system developed here operates on many levels that need to be understood in order to make changes.
+The build system developed here operates on multiple levels that need to be understood in order to make changes.
 Understanding these levels and therefore the operations that can be performed has represented an interesting learning exercise for this project.